shenef/Boktai-Speedrunning/src/zoktai/any.md

 ### Trap: Zombie

-- Hit the Zombie 3 times to trigger the cutscene, then damage boost and hit it from behind twice.
+- Hit the Zombie 3 times to trigger the cutscene, then hit it from the front twice.

 ## San Miguel